slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Here’s an example of the confirmation bias: if you tell someone the person they’re about to meet is extroverted, they’re more likely to describe them as extroverted.
 If you tell someone the person they’re about to meet is introverted, they’re more likely to describe them as introverted.

 <!--
+show me a man’s spending you can show me what he values”

+We always think that the people who agree with us are really smart.

 in behavioural science the opposite is always true, depending on the environment

 Opinions are like a shirt: everyone should have at least a basic one, and it's okay to really love yours, but try to remember to change it every now and again.